aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_02_TaylorExpansion.md

 In general, the resolution of numerical problems require some approximations.

 **The first one** is related to the fact that most real numbers need an infinite numbers of digits after the decimal point to be properly represented.
 To store these numbers in the memory of a computer one, therefore, needs to cut their representation at some point beyond the decimal point.
+To quantify numerical representation of data, one uses *precision*.
+Precision is usually measured *in bits or number of decimal digits*.
+For example, a number in *single precision* usually occupies 32 bits of computer memory.
+At the same time it is associated with 7 or fewer decimal digits.
 The number of digits kept is called the precision of the representation.
-For example, in *single precision* and *double precision*, $\pi$ is approximated as follows, correspondingly:
+To make a conrete example, in *single precision* and *double precision*, $\pi$ is approximated as follows, correspondingly:

 \begin{align}
 \pi &= 3.1415927 \quad\quad &\text{(single precision)}\\